moorepants/dissertation/parameterstudy.rst

-of the these experiments, except for [Kooijman2009]_, plot a predicted eigenvalue for a speed range because it is difficult to maintain constant speed with an uncontrolled bicycle, but beyond that the uncertainty in the eigenvalue estimates are not reported.
+of the these experiments, except for [Kooijman2009]_, plot a predicted eigenvalue for a speed range because it is difficult to maintain constant speed with an uncontrolled bicycle, but beyond that the uncertainty in the eigenvalue estimates is not reported.
 These could also be calculated with respect to the fit data.
 It would be interesting to account for the uncertainties in both methods of predicting the eigenvalues and then compare the model's ability to predict the data.
 Because the eigenvalues seem to be rather sensitive to